jangxx/multi-cam-server/README.md

 - `<host>`/cams: Returns a list of all opened cameras and their respective URLs.
 - `<host>`/cam/`{name}`: Returns format information about the webcam `{name}`.
 - `<host>`/cam/`{name}`/stream: Returns an MJPEG stream of webcam frames.
 - `<host>`/cam/`{name}`/snapshot: Returns a single JPEG image from the camera.
 An optional `warmup-frames` parameter can be supplied, to make the camera run for a few frames before responding.
+An optional `quality` (0-100) parameter can be supplied to control the JPEG quality (default: 80).

 ## Parameters